As risks rise, boards respond

 - Overall, 62% of all companies analyzed do not have a board-level risk committee.
 This largely reflects the lack of regulatory requirements for board-level risk committees in non-FSI companies in most countries.

 The bottom line, is that every board should periodically assess the risk oversight and governance needs of the organization and take whatever steps it deems necessary to address those needs.
 A board-level risk committee, whether standalone or hybrid, is one effective means of attaining the necessary visibility into risks and risk management and of exercising risk oversight.
 It is also one that most boards should at least consider.
 Get the full story, download the report now.

-Deloitte’s governance, risk and compliance (GRC) services help clients tackle the broad issues of corporate governance, enterprise risk management, and effective corporate compliance, while offering specialized assistance in key areas such as financial reporting, tax, information technology.
+Deloitte’s governance, regulatory and risk (GR&R) services help clients tackle the broad issues of corporate governance, enterprise risk management, and effective corporate compliance, while offering specialized assistance in key areas such as financial reporting, tax, information technology.